 Starting on January 1, 2020, the Python community will no longer update, fix bugs, or patch security issues for Python 2.7.
 We recommend that you migrate apps that are still running in the Python 2 runtime of the App Engine standard environment to the Python 3 runtime as soon as possible.
+For more information, see Python 2 support on Google Cloud.

 Key differences between the Python 2 and Python 3 runtimes